pupil-labs/pupil-community/README.md

 - [PupilCamC++](https://github.com/themrx/PupilCapture) - Interface for capture of Pupil labs cameras with C++, primarily for windows
 - [Pupil-lib Trial/Event Extraction Library](https://github.com/gmierz/pupil-lib-python) - A flexible tool for conducting high precision event based research analysis with Pupil Labs eye trackers.
 See [here](https://github.com/gmierz/pupil-lib-python/blob/master/README.md#running-a-compatible-experiment) for how to run an experiment that produces data compatible for this library.
 A [Matlab version](https://github.com/gmierz/pupil-lib) is also available.
 - [Mobile Gaze Mapping](https://github.com/jeffmacinnes/mobileGazeMapping) - Automatic gaze mapping between world camera and a fixed reference stimulus.
 This tool provides automatic detection of a 2D target stimulus in a mobile eye-tracking recording, and translates recorded gaze data from the world camera to the fixed coordinate system of the stimulus itself.
+- [JupilLabs](https://github.com/auejin/JupilLabs) - A Processing(Java) binding for extracting data from pupil-labs with jeromq and msgpack-java

 ## Plugins